 - Which one can I not imagine hurting?

-Remember, you don’t need to force a decision until you’re ready.
-The answers will eventually become clearer as you relax, get to know these potential partners better, gather additional information and let things unfold naturally.
-One day, you may realize that The One is simply the person that’s always on your mind.
+Try not to force a decision until you’re ready, because the answer will become clearer as you relax, get to know each potential partner better, and let things unfold naturally.

 Kimberly Dawn Neumann (www.KDNeumann.com) is a New York City-based freelance writer whose work has appeared in

 Cosmopolitan, Redbook, Women’s Health, Marie Claire, Maxim and more.
-A frequent online contributor for Match.com’s Happen magazine, she’s also the author of The Real Reasons Men Commit as well as the founder of www.DatingDivaDaily.com.
+She’s also the author of The Real Reasons Men Commit and founder of www.DatingDivaDaily.com.